Eric Pateman: Businesses

 Edible Canada was a culinary tourism business founded in 2006 on Granville Island in Vancouver, British Columbia.
 Founded as Edible Vancouver, the company soon became known as Edible British Columbia, then Edible Canada in 2010.
 The business included a bistro and retail store on Granville Island, as well as multiple satellite stores throughout British Columbia, including in White Rock, Whistler, Kelowna and Oliver.
 It also offered tours and culinary events, nationally and internationally.
 Edible Canada came in 183rd place in the 2014 PROFIT Top 500, which ranks Canada's fastest growing companies.
 Edible Canada closed during the COVID-19 pandemic in 2020, and the business was sold in 2021.
 ESP Culinary Consulting is a culinary consulting firm that operated from 2016 to 2023.

 In 2022, he joined the Vancouver Airport Authority as Director of Culinary Experience.
 As the Chief Experience Officer & VP, Passenger Experience, Pateman is accountable for end-to-end passenger experience including retail, food and beverage offerings, guest services, marketing and brand, accessibility, research, the globally recognized art program, Green Coats and commercial services.
+In November 2025, he left his position of Chief Experience Officer & VP, Passenger Experience at YVR.

 Sea to Sky Seasonings is an artisanal salt and seasoning company founded in 2010.
 Amola, established in 2013, is the rebranded salt division.
 It was sold to Continental Importers in 2023.